Don has been an avid traveler and motorhome owner for most of his life and he shares his experiences along with valuable tips for RV owners.

 5. How Do I Clean my RV's Slide and window Gaskets?

 An important part of cleaning your RV is the cleaning and preservation of the rubber gaskets that are open to the weather and specifically the sun.

-Because we use our RV to travel in the winter, and only occasionally in the summer, I give all of my inner and outer slide and window gaskets a good spraying of silicone spray each spring and fall, when it is nice and cool.
+Because my wife and I use our RV to travel in the winter, and only occasionally in the summer, I give all of my inner and outer slide and window gaskets a good spraying of silicone spray each spring and fall, when it is nice and cool.